15 Top-Rated Attractions & Things to Do in Spokane, WA

 Mirror Pond, Manito Park | Photo Copyright: Brad Lane

 Much of the time spent at Manito is at leisure.
 It's a fun place to bring a blanket and some snacks to enjoy the nice weather of Eastern Washington.
-The late spring and summer are arguably the best time to visit, when the park is in full bloom.
+Late spring and summer are arguably the best time to visit, when the park is in full bloom.
 The Traditional Rose Garden is particularly appealing throughout the summer, as is the nearby Lilac Garden.

-Address: 1702 S. Grand Blvd, Spokane, Washington
+Address: 1702 S Grand Blvd, Spokane, Washington

 Upper Spokane Falls | Photo Copyright: Brad Lane

 The upper falls are accessible with just a short walk from the Pavilion at Riverfront.
 A pedestrian bridge crosses the river below the falls, offering fantastic views of the rushing water.
-Expect to encounter photographers and other interested explorers spending time trying to capture the beauty.
+Expect to encounter photographers and other interested explorers trying to capture the beauty.

 Lower Falls | Photo Copyright: Brad Lane

-The larger lower falls are on the west side of Riverfront Park with a few different viewpoints available.
+The larger lower falls are on the west side of Riverfront Park, with a few different viewpoints available.
 One of the most popular areas to appreciate the gravity is the landscaped area known as Huntington Park, below the Washington Water Power building.
 This park features several steps and a pathway lined with interpretive information.

 Another area to get a view of the lower falls is the pedestrian sidewalk atop the adjacent Monroe Street Bridge.
 The newly installed A Place of Truths plaza, next to the Monroe Street Bridge, also has great viewpoints.
 And for perhaps the best view, the Numerica SkyRide in Riverfront Park offers gondola-style rides that span the river.